Neural engineering: Neural prostheses

 Neuroprosthetics are devices capable of supplementing or replacing missing functions of the nervous system by stimulating the nervous system and recording its activity.
 Electrodes that measure firing of nerves can integrate with prosthetic devices and signal them to perform the function intended by the transmitted signal.
-Sensory prostheses use artificial sensors to replace neural input that might be missing from biological sources (He 2005).
+Sensory prostheses use artificial sensors to replace neural input that might be missing from biological sources.
 Engineers researching these devices are charged with providing a chronic, safe, artificial interface with neuronal tissue.
 Perhaps the most successful of these sensory prostheses is the cochlear implant which has restored hearing abilities to the deaf.
 Visual prosthesis for restoring visual capabilities of blind persons is still in more elementary stages of development.
-Motor prosthesics are devices involved with electrical stimulation of biological neural muscular system that can substitute for control mechanisms of the brain or spinal cord.
+Motor prosthetics are devices involved with electrical stimulation of biological neural muscular system that can substitute for control mechanisms of the brain or spinal cord.
 Smart prostheses can be designed to replace missing limbs controlled by neural signals by transplanting nerves from the stump of an amputee to muscles.
 Sensory prosthetics provide sensory feedback by transforming mechanical stimuli from the periphery into encoded information accessible by the nervous system.
 Electrodes placed on the skin can interpret signals and then control the prosthetic limb.
 These prosthetics have been very successful.
 Functional electrical stimulation (FES) is a system aimed at restoring motor processes such as standing, walking, and hand grasp.

 Neurorobotics

 Neurorobotics is the study of how neural systems can be embodied and movements emulated in mechanical machines.
 Neurorobots are typically used to study motor control and locomotion, learning and memory selection, and value systems and action selection.
-By studying neurorobots in real-world environments, they are more easily observed and assessed to describe heuristics of robot function in terms of its embedded neural systems and the reactions of these systems to its environment (Krichmar 2008).
+By studying neurorobots in real-world environments, they are more easily observed and assessed to describe heuristics of robot function in terms of its embedded neural systems and the reactions of these systems to its environment.

 For instance, making use of a computational model of epilectic spike-wave dynamics, it has been already proven the effectiveness of a method to simulate seizure abatement through a pseudospectral protocol.
 The computational model emulates the brain connectivity by using a magnetic imaging resonance from a patient with idiopathic generalized epilepsy.
 The method was able to generate stimuli able to lessen the seizures.